-A: Revenues are set to reach $900m this year, according to Newzoo, while the global esports audience will grow to 380m this year.
+A: Revenues are set to reach $1bn in 2019, according to Newzoo, while the global esports audience will grow to 450m this year.
 Bear in mind these are general figures, and popularity will depend on each game and tournament.
 The bigger pro tournaments will of course attract many more viewers than grassroots tournaments.

 You can read more on what esports is in our PDF here.

 Q: How can I get my question answered?

 A: If you’re taking part in the Championships, please ask an admin in the Championships Discord channel.